telerik/kendo-ui-core/docs/framework/drawing/drawing-dom.md

 - images hosted on different domains might not be rendered, unless permissive [Cross-Origin HTTP headers](https://developer.mozilla.org/en-US/docs/Web/HTML/CORS_enabled_image) are provided by the server.
 Similarly, fonts might not be possible to load cross-domain.

+  Even with the proper CORS headers, IE9 will *not* be able to load images or fonts from another domain, and could raise an uncatcheable security exception.
+If you need to support IE9, make sure to host images and fonts on the same domain as the application.

 - when the generated document is opened with Acrobat Reader and you try to use the `Save As` option from the file menu an error is thrown.
 `"The document could not be saved.
 There was a problem reading(23)"`.
 The solution is to open Acrobat Reader options (Edit → Preferences) and in the "Documents" section uncheck “Save As optimizes for Fast Web View”, which is enabled by default.
 After this, Save As will work without errors.